oceanhealth/fukushima/README.md

-##### UPDATE 2022.06.06 Added Resources : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
-Public comment period to TEPCO closes June 17 2022
+##### UPDATE June 11 2022 : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
+Official Public comment period to TEPCO closes June 17 2022

 # Alert